-HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018.
+HM Information Sharing (May 2024): Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018.

-XXXXX Safeguarding Children Partnership Policy and Practice Guidance.
+Sheffield Safeguarding Children Partnership Policy and Practice Guidance.

-Confirm here: if staff, governors have completed GDPR Information Sharing training.

 LOW LEVEL CONCERNS ABOUT STAFF BEHAVIOUR

 Allegations or concerns about an adult working in the academy whether as a teacher, supply teacher, other staff, volunteers or contractors

-At XXX academy we recognise the possibility that adults working in the academy may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the academy should be taken to the headteacher without delay and logged onto Confide; any concerns about the headteacher should go to the Chair of Governors and Trust DSL team who can be contacted by email or telephone.
+At Rainbow Forge Primary Academy we recognise the possibility that adults working in the academy may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the academy should be taken to the headteacher without delay and logged onto Confide; any concerns about the headteacher or where there is a conflict of interest in reporting to the headteacher, should go to the Chair of Governors and Trust DSL team who can be contacted by email or telephone.

-Any concerns about the conduct of members of staff, supply teachers, volunteers or contractors should be reported to the headteacher.
+Any concerns about the conduct of members of staff, supply teachers, volunteers or contractors should be reported to the headteacher unless there is a conflict of interest in doing so.

 Concerns may come from various sources, for example, a suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.